sarahciston/codingcare/_drafts/ELIZA-chapter.md

    - [Datasets, Models, and Inferences; Scripts and Transcripts][XXX]
    - Transformers and Transformation Rules
    - Tokenizers and TREAD
-   - When Words Become Numbers
+   - Embedding and Encoding
    - Self-Attention and Sequence Reader
       - Positional Encoding and SLIP Lists
-   - Top_K / Probability Norming and A Certain Counting Mechanism
+   - Pseudorandomness and A Certain Counting Mechanism
-   - Reinforcement Learning and ED
+   - Reinforcement and CHANGE
    - Guardrails and Keywords
 4. Delusions of Agency: The 'Human' Doesn't Help <!-- should this go into the understanding conclusion? --> (Cautions & Promises)